1. DO I HAVE TO COMPLETE TREATMENT?

 Yes.
 When you are assessed at the beginning of your stay at NDTC, you are diagnosed with a level of addiction.
-This level of addiction or "Diagnosis" comes with a recommendation for treatment that is a legally binding statement that says you need 9 months of treatment.
+This level of addiction or "Diagnosis" comes with a recommendation for treatment that is a legally binding statement that says you complete the full treatment program.
 We are bound by law to provide such treatment and you are contractually obligated to stay until treatment is complete.
 NDTC is NOT a lock down facility.
 You are free to leave at any time.
 However, leaving before your treatment is over may result in:

 a.
 Not being able to come back to NDTC for